mih/Psignifit-3.x/doc-src/TUTORIAL_BOOTSTRAP.rst

 ask for "thresholds", that is predefined performance levels of the sigmoid :math:`F`.
 We can get a plot of such thresholds and the associated confidence intervals using the function

->>> psi.ThresholdPlot(B)
+>>> psi.ThresholdPlot(B_single_sessions)

 The plots show estimated densities for thresholds at  looks essentially the same as for the ParameterPlot only that this time, the threshold(s) of the model are displayed.

 .. image:: threshplot_single_sessions.png